-A person cannot diagnose diabetes using home testing alone when you have unusual readings or high numbers record, you don’t have to panic.
-Your doctor might need to carry out other tests like HbA1c, oral glucose tolerance test or using a combination of these to verify if you have the disease.
+A person cannot diagnose diabetes using home testing alone when you have unusual readings or high numbers records, you don’t have to panic.
+Your doctor might need to carry out other tests like HbA1c, oral glucose tolerance test, or using a combination of these to verify if you have the disease.

 What does a diabetic attack feel like?

-A diabetic attack occurs when diabetes symptoms overwhelm a body.
+A diabetic attack occurs when diabetes symptoms overwhelm the body.
 Diabetes is associated with having high blood pressure, too much sugar, and slow healing of wounds and cuts.

 During a heart attack, you might not notice a thing.
 It’s just like being muted on what is supposed to feel but the consequences are severe and real.

 Some people don’t experience the signs at all, even if there are any symptoms at all, it is always mild and doesn’t stay for long.
 You may also feel some pain, pressure, or squeezing in the center of your chest instead of the left side of your chest.